Delia's Complete How To Cook

 Delia Smith Moussaka Recipe

-• Freeze: You can freeze the cooked moussaka.
-Wrap the ramekin tightly and freeze for up to 1 month.
-Thaw completely before reheating.
+You can also freeze the cooked moussaka for up to 1 month.
+Wrap the ramekin tightly and thaw completely in the fridge before reheating.

 • Calories: 420